apache/submarine/website/docs/community/HowToBecomeCommitter.md

    limitations under the License.
 -->

-Apache Submarine builds a community completely in accordance with Apache’s rules.
+Apache Submarine builds a community completely following Apache’s rules.
 Apache Committer is a term used in ASF (Apache Software Foundation) to indicate the person who submits a specific project.
-Apache Submarine Committer has the permission to write the Submarine codebase and can merge PR.
+Apache Submarine Committer has permission to write the Submarine codebase and can merge PR.
 Anyone who has made enough contributions to the community and gained enough trust can become an Apache Submarine Committer.

-As long as anyone contributes to the Submarine project, then you are the officially recognized Contributor of the Submarine project.
-There is no exact standard for growing from Contributor to Committer, and there is no expected timetable, but Committer candidates are generally A long-term active contributor, becoming Committer does not require a huge architectural improvement contribution, or how many lines of code contribution.
+As long as anyone contributes to the Submarine project, you are the officially recognized Contributor of the Submarine project.
+There is no exact standard for growing from Contributor to Committer, and there is no expected timetable, but Committer candidates are generally long-term active contributors, becoming Committer does not require a huge architectural improvement contribution, or how many lines of code contribution.
 Contributing to the codebase, contributing to the documents, participating in the discussion of the mailing list, helping to answer questions, etc., are all ways to increase your influence.

 List of potential contributions (in no particular order):